 Scholarships are awarded annually, to 100+ female students, subject to availability of funds.
 In the selection of students, consideration is given to geographic and field of study diversity, in addition to eligibility requirements and other criteria.
 The selected students are awarded up to €20,000 for tuition costs and up to €20,000 for living costs for their Master’s programme.

-The next application call is scheduled to open in mid-July 2022 and will close by beginning of October 2022.
+The next application call opens mid-July 2023 and will close by beginning of October 2023.